-This collection includes twelve interviews detailing the formation and peace activism of the Missoula Women for Peace group in Missoula, Montana.
+This collection contains interviews detailing the formation and peace activism of the Missoula Women for Peace group in Missoula, Montana.
 The interviews were conducted in 2000 by Dawn Walsh.
 The interviewees discuss how growing up during World War Two and experiencing the Vietnam War prompted them to form or join Missoula Women for Peace.
 They describe the group’s activities between 1970 and 2000, detail their personal philosophies on war and peace, and offer their opinions on how to achieve lasting world peace.
 The original interviews are held as Oral History collection OH 389 at Archives and Special Collections, Mansfield Library, University of Montana-Missoula.

 This collection includes 12 interviews.